astropy/astropy/docs/coordinates/apply_space_motion.rst

 source moves in a straight line with constant velocity in an inertial frame.
-There are no plans to support more complex evolution (e.g., non-inertial frames or more complex evolution), as that is out of scope for the ``astropy`` core (although it may well be in-scope for a variety of affiliated packages).
+There are no plans to support more complex evolution (e.g., non-inertial frames or more complex evolution), as that is out of scope for the ``astropy`` core package (although it may well be in-scope for a variety of affiliated packages).

 Example: Use velocity to compute sky position at different epochs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^